 - 12 to 18 months in prison (with a mandatory 1-year parole period), and/or

-Agents face disciplinary actions like losing their professional licenses as well.2
+Agents also face disciplinary actions, such as losing their professional licenses.2

 Colorado insurance fraud cases are typically prosecuted by the state’s Attorney General’s office – Insurance Fraud Unit (“Unit”).
-Though some county district attorneys do have robust economic crime units, such as those in:
+However, some county district attorneys do have robust economic crime units, such as those in Denver, Douglas, Jefferson, and Arapahoe Counties.

 The Unit collaborates with other agencies such as the: